teras/stormify/docs/src/Core_concepts.md

 # Core Concepts

-## POJO Mapping and Requirements
+## Entity Mapping and Requirements

-Stormify maps Plain Old Java Objects (POJOs) to database tables using field names that match the corresponding database column names.
-This approach minimizes the need for extensive configurations or annotations, allowing you to work directly with your Java objects.
+Stormify maps Kotlin classes to database tables using field names that match the corresponding database column names.
+This approach minimizes the need for extensive configurations or annotations, allowing you to work directly with your Kotlin classes.

 ### Field Name Matching

-- **Automatic Mapping**: Fields in your Java classes are automatically mapped to database columns with matching names.
+- **Automatic Mapping**: Fields in your Kotlin classes are automatically mapped to database columns with matching names.
 No annotations are required as long as the field names correspond to the column names.
-- **Optional Annotations**: You can use the `@DbTable` and `@DbField` annotations to provide additional information or to customize the mapping between your Java classes and the database.
+- **Optional Annotations**: You can use the `@DbTable` and `@DbField` annotations to provide additional information or to customize the mapping between your classes and the database.

 ### Naming Policy